-Wales today, and in Ireland a "cruit."
+The Crowdder surname means "a professional player, or entertainer of a crowd," a crowd being the name of a six string violin popular in the British Isles for many centuries.
+The instrument is still called a 'crwth' in Wales today, and in Ireland a "cruit."
 In the west of England a fiddle is still called a 'crowdy-kit'.
 "It appears to have been a favourite instrument in Britain so early as the VI century."
-CITATION[CLOSE]

 Early Origins of the Crowdder family

-Yorkshire, where the Yorkshire Poll Tax Rolls of 1379 list Katerina Crowder and Thomas Crouder.
+The surname Crowdder was first found in Yorkshire, where the Yorkshire Poll Tax Rolls of 1379 list Katerina Crowder and Thomas Crouder.
 These are the strongest listings of the name but there are others.
 The Hundredorum Rolls of 1273 list Richard le Cruder in Kent and later William le Crouther was listed in Cheshire.
-CITATION[CLOSE]

 Early History of the Crowdder family